pramttl/ganetiviz-cytoscape/README.md

 This illustrates some visualization strategies of a ganeti cluster network.

+### Features

-* Nodes are represented as circles, which can host a number of primary instances, and backup data for instances hosted on other secondary nodes.
+* Nodes are represented as circles, which can host a number of primary instances, and mirror data for instances hosted on other secondary nodes.
 * Any node can play the role of both a primary node or a secondary node.
 * Edges between nodes show the direction of failover possibility between two nodes.
 * Edge thickness between the nodes gives and idea of the total number of failover